 This view would be straightforward if Clifford thought of morality as a set of moral truths ascertainable by study of the evidence, but unfortunately things are not so clean, for Clifford is inclined to view morality both as admitting of changes over time and as depending on the intuitive basis of moral feeling.
 It’s easier to see what Clifford would say if one looks at his account of the evolution of our assumption of the uniformity of nature.
 When we start investigating the world, we cannot help but assume that nature is uniform—that a stone which is heavy in the morning will be heavy in the afternoon (RaW 37).
 Such non-evidential beliefs are not ‘wrongful’ per se, since they are needed to achieve any kind of progress.
 But at first our assumption is naive and vague, and it will be ‘chastened and corrected’ as we learn about the world.
 So, for instance, I might discover that although the stone’s heaviness doesn’t change over time, it does change if I move it into space.
 Thus, assumptions about uniformity get more specific: in Clifford’s words, ‘I begin by assuming that it is independent of everything; I end by finding that it is independent of some definite things’ (RaW 38).
 Instinctive assumptions of uniformity improve over time, and subsequently ‘goes to form the more precise instinct of the next generation’ (RaW 39).
-In an example we’ll return to in a moment, Clifford offers the history of beneficence as roughly analogous: people have a basic moral instinct, yet the more they learn about the actual necessary conditions for social coherence, the more informed (‘chastened and corrected’) that instinct becomes.
+In an example we’ll return to, Clifford offers the history of beneficence as roughly analogous: people have a basic moral instinct, yet the more they learn about the actual necessary conditions for social coherence, the more informed (‘chastened and corrected’) that instinct becomes.

 This then is the context for the sharp twist Clifford gives to the notion of the moral tradition in EoB.
 Rather than a collected accumulation of moral wisdom, or Arnold’s sense of a transcendent vague experience of ‘righteousness,’ Clifford regards it as residing above all in our practices of inquiry: ‘in questions rightly asked, in conceptions which enable us to ask further questions, and in methods of answering questions.
 The value of all these depends on their being tested day by day’ (EoB 91).
 When the tradition does include facts and claims, moreover, they come packaged with the surrounding questions and arguments.
 Clifford gives us the example of Ohm’s law, which holds that the voltage and current of an electric circuit are directly related, while they are inversely related to the resistance (if any) in the circuit (EoB 90).
 But ‘the result,’ Clifford explains, ‘is not the valuable part of it.
 The first half is the question: What relation holds good between these quantities?’
 (EoB 91).
 In other words, what is really salient about Ohm’s law is not the law itself, but the decision to ask about the relationship between voltage, current and resistance in the first place.
-So long as we hang onto that, knowing the law itself is not particularly important, since we could quickly recover it.
+So long as we hang onto that, knowing the law itself is not particularly important.